 The neutral bus may be insulated from the grounded frame of the switchgear equipment; thus, it is mounted on insulators throughout the equipment.
 Installation of the neutral bus splice plate across a shipping split is similar to the ground bar splice except that the splice plate is not bolted to the equipment frame.
-Figure 4-13 illustrates the installation of the neutral splice plate.
+Figure 4-12 illustrates the installation of the neutral splice plate.

-Fig. 4-13.
+Fig. 4-12.
 Plan view of neutral bus splice installation

-CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF LUBRICATING GREASE, D50HD35 (formerly D50H47).
-A TUBE OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
+CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF GE LUBRICATING GREASE 0282A2048P009.
+A CAN OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
 DO NOT PUT GREASE ON THE BOLT THREADS AS THIS WILL AFFECT THE CLAMPING FORCE EXERTED BY THE BOLT.

-Fig. 4-14.
-Installation of main bus splice plate on copper bus system
+Fig. 4-13.
+Rear view of main bus at a shipping split